Norrbotten County: Municipalities

-The Sami language can be used in contacts with local authorities in Arjeplog, Gällivare, Jokkmokk, and Kiruna.
-Similarly, Finnish and Meänkieli can be used in Gällivare, Haparanda, Kiruna, Pajala, and Övertorneå.
+The Sami languages have official minority language status in Kiruna, Gällivare, Jokkmokk, Luleå, Arjeplog and Arvidsjaur municipalites.
+Meänkieli and Finnish have the same status in Gällivare, Haparanda, Kiruna, Pajala, and Övertorneå, Luleå and Kalix municipalities.

 Foreign background

 SCB have collected statistics on backgrounds of residents since 2002.
 These tables consist of all who have two foreign-born parents or are born abroad themselves.
 A majority of them are of Finnish descent.
 The chart lists election years and the last year on record alone.

-Transportation
+Transport

-The main mode of person travel inside Norrbotten is by car.
+The main mode of personal travel within Norrbotten is by car.
 The distances are long, e.g. 345 km between Luleå and Kiruna.

 The roads have been given relatively high speed limits compared to southern Sweden, usually 100–110 km/h.

 Norrbotten has a railway network focused on heavy freight traffic.
 There are two main railways.
 Stambanan genom övre Norrland connects Norrbotten with central and southern Sweden.
 Malmbanan connects Luleå with the iron mines in Gällivare and Kiruna and the ice-free port of Narvik.
 Malmbanan has highest amount of freight traffic in Scandinavia, especially the part between Kiruna and Narvik.